The cost of repairing a school computer can vary. The expense depends on the type of damage and parts needed (U.S., 2025).

 How Much Does It Cost To Repair A School Computer?

 The cost to repair a school computer typically ranges from $100 to $400.
-It depends on the issue and the parts required.
+The final price depends on the issue, the parts required, and whether the repair is done on-site or off-site.

 What Factors Affect School Computer Repair Costs?

 Repair costs depend on the damage type, required parts, and labor.
-Brand and model can also influence pricing.
+The computer’s brand, model, and age also influence pricing.

 Is It Cheaper To Repair Or Replace A School Computer?